myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### LoRa Devices

 Some LoRa devices move around and support automatic location updating, while other devices will remain stationary.
 If the device supports automatic location tracking, Cayenne will automatically configure it.
-If the device does not support automatic location tracking, or you do not wish to use it, you can manually set your device’s location.<br/><br/>
+If the device does not support automatic location tracking, or you do not wish to use it, you can manually set your device’s location.

-**Manual Asset Tracking (LoRa)**<br/>
+**Manual Asset Tracking (LoRa)**

 If your LoRa device will remain stationary, set the **Location** field for the device to “This device doesn’t move”.
 You can then set the **Data Type** and **Units** so that you can manually enter in an address or coordinates for the device.
-After adding the device, you will see a Map Widget that will allow you to manually set the device’s location. <br/>
+After adding the device, you will see a Map Widget that will allow you to manually set the device’s location.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926143957/LoRa-Settings-Device-doesnt-move1.png" width="600" height="363" alt="LoRa Tracking"><br/><br/></p>

 To set the address manually using the widget, simply enter the address into the widget and confirm.
-If you wish to change the address, hover over the address shown and click on the edit icon.<br/>
+If you wish to change the address, hover over the address shown and click on the edit icon.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926144726/LoRa-Map-widget-Manual-location-default1.png" width="600" height="416" alt="LoRa Tracking"><br/><br/></p>

-**Enabling Automatic Asset Tracking (LoRa)**<br/>
+**Enabling Automatic Asset Tracking (LoRa)**

 If your LoRa device provides location data and will move around, the Location field for the device will default to “This device moves”.
 You can then set the Data Type and Units to customize how the location data will be shown on the map.
-After adding the device, you will it shown on a Map Widget and the location information for the device will be automatically kept up to date as the device moves.<br/>
+After adding the device, you will it shown on a Map Widget and the location information for the device will be automatically kept up to date as the device moves.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926144159/LoRa-Settings-Automatic-location-tracking1.png" width="600" height="363" alt="LoRa Tracking"><br/><br/></p>